Nearsoft/apprentice/01 - HTML & CSS/HTML/README.md

 <a href="www.google.com">Redirect me to google</a>
 ```

-Insert images into the document is done via `img` tag, you only need to pass the path where the image is located into the `src` attribute.
+Inserting images into the document is done using `img` tag, you only need to pass the path where the image is located into the `src` attribute.

 ```
 <img src="image.jpg" />